Julien-Sklarik/Agency-MBS-Monte-Carlo-Pricing-Engine/README.md

 # Agency MBS Monte Carlo Pricing Engine

 I built this project to price agency mortgage pools using a one-factor short rate model together with loan-level termination models for prepayment and default.
-The work started during my time at UC Berkeley and I turned it into a clean package that looks and feels like a professional quant prototype.
+The work started during my time at UC Berkeley.

 ---